ofiwg/libfabric/man/fi_eq.3.md

   that select FI_WAIT_UNSPEC are not guaranteed to retrieve the underlying wait object.

-- *FI_WAIT_SET*
-: Indicates that the event queue should use a wait set object to wait for events.
-If specified, the wait_set field must reference an existing wait set object.

 - *FI_WAIT_FD*
 : Indicates that the EQ should use a file descriptor as its wait mechanism.
 A file descriptor wait object must be usable in select,